Estimate Difference in Survival or Cumulative Incidence and Confidence Interval

 Optional.
 Estimate differences (

-) of survival or cumulative incidence?
-Defaults to"diff"
+"diff") or ratio ("ratio") of survival or cumulative incidence?
+Defaults to"diff".- approach

 Optional.
 For estimating confidence limits of differences, use the MOVER approach based on upper and lower confidence limits of each group (